ajaykumarsampath/GPU-APG-water-network/README.md

-# Effinet-cuda
+# GPU-APG-Water-network
+The objective of this project is to manage the water network taking the stochastic nature of the water demand.
+We proposed to use stochastic model predictive controller that considers the probabilistic nature of the water demand in deciding the control policy.
+We identified the main hinderance for practical implementation of the stochastic predictive control in water network is lack of algorithms that can solve the control problem in real-time.
+To overcome this limitation we proposed an optimisation algotithm that exploits the structure of a stochastic optimal control problem and suitable for parallelisation.
+This method use the dual formulation and uses the accelerated proximal gradient (APG) algorithm to solve this.
+Detailed explaination about theory and algorithm is discussed in the paper https://arxiv.org/abs/1604.01074.

-The Effinet-cuda repository containts the CUDA-C implementation of accelerated proximal gradient (APG) to solve the dual problem of the stocahstic model predictive optimisation problem for the management of water networks of Barcelona as a part of the EFFINET project.
+This repository containts the CUDA-C implementation of the accelerated proximal gradient (APG) algorithm to solve the stochastic predicitve control problem on the water networks of Barcelona.
+This work is done as a part of the EFFINET project.
-Detailed explaination about theory and algorithm was discussed in the paper https://arxiv.org/abs/1604.01074.
-This paper is the bases for the functions defined in this package.
+The routines defined are based on the Algorithms in the paper.

 # Explanation details
 The file main_effinet.cu contains the main function.
 The list of